-The emblem on the cover of this journal, adopted by the New York Association of Independent Insurance Adjusters, Inc., is based on British Heraldry.
+The emblem, adopted by the New York Association of Independent Insurance Adjusters, Inc., is based on British Heraldry.

 Heraldry, which was a method of identifying the heralds of messengers, goes back to the year 1400, which approximates the founding of the adjusting profession in the British Isles.